EasifyDev/easify-wc-plugin-v4.x/readme.txt

 8. Logging, if you need it you can enable detailed logging for the Easify WooCommerce Plugin.

 == Changelog ==
+= 4.27 =
+* Resolved issue where customer billing postcode could appear in billing county in Easify Pro.
 = 4.26 =
 * Added support for WooCommerce coupons for mixed VAT orders.
 * Resolved issue where for certain Easify WooCommerce Plugin product